All Products

 Bidirectional streaming call: Flowable-based

-Submit a single real-time speech-to-text task and receive real-time recognition results in a stream by implementing a Flowable workflow.
+Submit a speech-to-text task and receive streaming results through a Flowable workflow.

 Click to view the complete example